pik-piam/sodym/README.md

 To install as a user: run `python -m pip install sodym@git+https://github.com/pik-piam/sodym.git`

-To install as a developer, assuming you already have python installed:
+To install as a developer:

 1. Clone the sodym repository using git.
-2. From the project main directory, run `pip install -e ".[test]"` to obtain all the necessary dependencies, including those for running the tests.
+2. From the project main directory, run `pip install -e ".[test,docs,examples]"` to obtain all the necessary dependencies, including those for running the tests, making the documentation, and running the examples.

 Note that it is advisable to do this within a virtual environment.